dynatrace-oss-contrib/opentelemetry-js/examples/tracer-web/README.md

 ## Examples

-The examples includes several variants so that you can see how to mix and match individual components and the impact this can have on the resulting bundle size.
+The examples include several variants so that you can see how to mix and match individual components and the impact this can have on the resulting bundle size.

 ### XMLHttpRequest